 Semiconductor devices, transistors and diodes are often connected by thin aluminum and gold wires using ultrasonic welding.
 One difference between ultrasonic welding and traditional welding is the ability of ultrasonic welding to join dissimilar materials.
 When creating battery and fuel cell components, thin gauge copper, nickel and aluminum connections, foil layers and metal meshes are often ultrasonically welded together.

-For automobiles, ultrasonic welding tends to be used to assemble large plastic and electrical components such as instrument panels, door panels, lamps, air ducts, steering wheels, upholstery and engine components.
+For automobiles, ultrasonic welding tends to be used to assemble large plastic and electrical components such as instrument panels, garage door panels, lamps, air ducts, steering wheels, upholstery and engine components.
 Some of the advantages for ultrasonic welding are low cycle times, automation, low capital costs, and flexibility.
 Also, ultrasonic welding does not damage surface finish, which is a crucial consideration for many car manufacturers, because the high-frequency vibrations prevent marks from being generated.

 Ultrasonic welding is generally utilized in the aerospace industry when joining thin sheet gauge metals and other lightweight materials.
 Aluminum is a difficult metal to weld using traditional techniques because of its high thermal conductivity.
 However, it is one of the easier materials to weld using ultrasonic welding because it is a softer alloy metal and thus a solid-state weld is simple to achieve.
 Many everyday items are either created or packaged using ultrasonic welding techniques.
 Ultrasonic welding is also applied in the packaging of dangerous materials such as explosives, fireworks and other reactive chemicals.